amethyst/specs/README.md

     // Since we only have one, we don't depend on anything.
     // See the `full` example for dependencies. let mut dispatcher = DispatcherBuilder::new().with(SysA, "sys_a", &[]).build();
+    // This will call the `setup` function of every system.
+    // In this example this has no effect since we already registered our components. dispatcher.setup(&mut world.res);

     // This dispatches all the systems in parallel (but blocking). dispatcher.dispatch(&mut world.res);